lutzmad/vscode-m4_core/README.md

 This is a simple M4 core syntax highlighting extension.

 The standard POSIX and the GNU M4 buildin commands should be handled properly, based on the default quotation.
+By default M4 uses "`" and "'" as quotes.

+The quote delimiters can be changed with the builtin "changequote", but this is not taken into account by the extension.
+In general "changequote" is evil and should not used.

-Keep in mind, M4SUGAR, M4SH, AUTOCONF and AUTOTEST have chosen to use '[' and ']' for quotation.
+Keep in mind, M4SUGAR, M4SH, AUTOCONF and AUTOTEST have chosen to use "[" and "]" for quotation.
 The mostly used AUTOCONF macros are not highlighted, therefore.

 ## Features